devnada0/aardwolf-utilities/clanrank/README.md

 ## Installation

-1. Download the `ClanRankSorter.xml` file from this repository.
+1. Download the `clanrank.xml` file from this repository.
 2. Open **MUSHclient**.
 3. Go to the **File** menu and select **Plugins** (or press `Ctrl+Shift+P`).
 4. Click the **Add** button.
-5. Navigate to where you saved `ClanRankSorter.xml`, select it, and click **Open**.
+5. Navigate to where you saved `clanrank.xml`, select it, and click **Open**.

 ## Usage